Keith Anthony Morrison: Early life and education

+Publications and curatorial work

-Morrison's work has been featured in many publications, including the book African Diaspora in the Cultures of Latin America, the Caribbean, and the United States, an anthology of essays by 14 scholars, which includes one of his paintings on the cover and 10 inside; the Getty Museum's Mortality/Immortality; Myth and Magic in the Americas: the Eighties, by Charles Mereweather/Museum of Modern Art, Monterrey, Mexico; Lucy Lippards' Mixed Blessings; Reginia Perry's Free Within Ourselves; David Driskell's Contemporary Visual Expressions; Samella Lewis’ Caribbean Visions; Richard Powell's Black Art and Culture in the 20th Century; Virginia Mecklenburg's African American Art from the Harlem Renaissance to the Civil Rights Era and Beyond, Smithsonian Institution; Veerle Poupeye’s Caribbean Art; Crystal Britton’s African–American Art: The Long Hard Struggle; Judith Bettelheim's essay "A Transnational Artist with a Jamaica Soul", African Arts Magazine, 1996; and Art in Chicago: The First 50 Years, 1996.
+Morrison's work has been featured in many publications, including the book African Diaspora in the Cultures of Latin America, the Caribbean, and the United States (2014), an anthology of essays by 14 scholars; the J. Paul Getty Museum's Mortality/Immortality?; Myth and Magic in the Americas (1999): the Eighties, by Charles Mereweather/Museum of Modern Art, Monterrey, Mexico; Lucy R. Lippards' Mixed Blessings (1990); Regenia A. Perry's Free Within Ourselves: African-American Artists in the Collection of the National Museum of American Art (1992); David Driskell's Contemporary Visual Expressions: The Art of Martha Jackson-Jarvis, Keith Morrison, and William T. Williams (1987); Samella Lewis’ Caribbean Visions: Contemporary Painting and Sculpture (1995); Richard Powell's Black Art and Culture in the 20th Century; Virginia Mecklenburg's African American Art from the Harlem Renaissance to the Civil Rights Era and Beyond, Smithsonian Institution; Veerle Poupeye’s Caribbean Art; Crystal Britton’s African–American Art: The Long Hard Struggle; Judith Bettelheim's essay "A Transnational Artist with a Jamaica Soul", African Arts Magazine, 1996; and Art in Chicago: The First 50 Years, 1996.
 Keith Morrison, a biography, Pomegranate Press, was written by Rene Ater in 2004.

-In 2022, Morrison curated "Caribbean Visions," an exhibition of 20 internationally distinguished artists of Caribbean descent, at the Katzen Museum in Washington, DC.
+In 2022, Morrison curated "Caribbean Visions," an exhibition of 20 internationally distinguished artists of Caribbean descent, at the Katzen Arts Center in Washington, D.C..
 An extensive color catalog accompanied the exhibition.

-In 2019 the Katzen Museum in Washington DC held a large solo exhibition of Keith Morrison’s paintings on canvas and watercolors on paper.
-The exhibition, curated by Judith Stein, former Chief Curator of the Pennsylvania Academy of Art, was accompanied by a color catalog.
-In 2012 an exhibition of Keith Morrison's paintings, titled "The Middle Passage," curated by Julie McGee, was held at the University of Delaware Museums.
+In 2019 the Katzen Arts Center in Washington, D.C. held a large solo exhibition of Morrison’s paintings on canvas and watercolors on paper.
+The exhibition, curated by Judith Stein, former chief curator of the Pennsylvania Academy of the Fine Arts, was accompanied by a color catalog.
+In 2012 an exhibition of Morrison's paintings, titled "The Middle Passage," curated by Julie McGee, was held at the University of Delaware Museums.
 Fourteen international scholars were assembled to make presentations at a symposium that was created around the exhibition.
 In 2014 the book African Diaspora in the Cultures of Latin America, the Caribbean, and the United States, edited by Persephone Braham (University of Delaware Press), was published to document the symposium that was formed around Morrison's art.